 - Although works prepared by officers or employees of the U.S. government within the scope of their employment are not copyrightable, the federal government may receive and hold "copyrights transferred to it by assignment, bequest, or otherwise."
 17 U.S.C. § 105.
 For example, a U.S. government agency may register a website created by a government contractor, provided that the contractor did not create the website for the agency as a work made for hire and provided that the contractor transferred the copyright in that work to that agency. - Works prepared by officers or employees of the U.S. Postal Service, the Corporation for Public Broadcasting, the Public Broadcasting Services, or National Public Radio are not considered works of the U.S. government.
 See H.R.
-REP. No. 94-1476, at 6059 (1976), reprinted in 1976 U.S.C.C.A.N. at 56742 (expressly exempting the U.S. Postal Service). - Works prepared by officers or employees of the Smithsonian Institution are not considered works of the U.S. government if the author-employee was paid from the Smithsonian trust fund. - The U.S. Secretary of Commerce may secure copyright for a limited term not to exceed five years in any standard reference data prepared or disseminated by the National Technical Information Service-pursuant to.
-See 15 U.S.C.
-Chapter 23.
-See§ 290e; H.R.
-REP. No. 94-1476, at 59-60 (1976), reprinted in 1976 U.S.C.C.A.N. at 5673. - A work prepared by an officer or employee of the U.S. government may be registered if the work was prepared at that person's own volition and outside his or her official duties, even if the subject matter focuses on the author's work for the government.
-See H.R.
-REP. No. 94-1476, at 58 (1976), reprinted in 1976 U.S.C.C.A.N. at 5671.
+Rep. No. 94-1476, at 60 (1976), reprinted in 1976 U.S.C.C.A.N. at 5674 (expressly exempting the U.S. Postal Service). - Works prepared by officers or employees of the Smithsonian Institution are not considered works of the U.S. government if the author-employee was paid from the Smithsonian trust fund. - Literary works prepared for publication in a scholarly press or journal by civilian faculty members of the National Defense University, United States Military